A whole-body perspective on why your symptoms are communication, not failure.

 Because fertility does not respond to pressure.

-It responds to being resourced.
+It responds to support.

 Your body is not broken.